Fadyazmy/doi-blog/content/blog/week-3/index.md

 ![skills in 12 months](./12months.png)
 My logic behind the changes:
 - Since I don't do data science work regularly anymore, I recognize my skills will get outdated.
-However since I'm plugged in the community, read acamedic papers for fun and even discuss technical AI topics with research colleagues I will be at arms length.
+However since I'm plugged in the community, read academic papers for fun and even discuss technical AI topics with research colleagues I will be at arms length.
 - My #1 growth focus is *product design*, connecting that chain of [research->DESIGN->prototype->launch->iterate/scale].
 - My #2 growth focus is *story telling*.
 Since this is relevant in my personal life, as much as it is in professional career.
 - My #3 growth focus is *design strategist*.
 This isn't a skill per se, as much as it's a job function I'd want to be close to/experience in some capacity.